fanglinchen/DejaWu/README.md

     4. Select the `build` folder.

 ## Structure
-All your extension's development code must be placed in `src` folder, including the extension manifest.
+All the extension's development code is placed in `src` folder, including the extension manifest.

-The boilerplate is already prepared to have a popup, a options page and a background page.
-You can easily customize this.

 Each page has its own [assets package defined](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate/blob/master/webpack.config.js#L16-L20).
 So, to code on popup you must start your code on `src/js/popup.js`, for example.